 They were freed in exchange for the release of three senior Taliban members being held by the Afghan government.

-Earlier in the day I had to chance to ask JD about the Daesh story when we were chatting on messenger.
-He told me he had heard the story is true but that he would not be able to verify it with sources in Nangarhar.
-Shortly after signing off I received a phone call from a former Jalalabad colleague (who is still in Jbad) and he said that the word in Jbad is the Daesh have quit the battlefield en masse and are asking for Melmastia (the Pashtunwali requirement of hospitality and profound respect for all visitors, without any hope of remuneration or favor) from the central government.
+Earlier in the day, I had the chance to ask JD about the Daesh story when we were chatting on Messenger.
+He told me he had heard the story is true, but he could not verify it with sources in Nangarhar.
+Shortly after signing off, I received a phone call from a former Jalalabad colleague (who is still in Jbad).
+He said that the word in Jbad is that the Daesh have quit the battlefield en masse and are asking for Melmastia (the Pashtunwali requirement of hospitality and profound respect for all visitors, without any hope of remuneration or favor) from the central government.

-That is exactly how the Daesh, who were Pakistani Taliban trying to get away from the Pakistan Army operations Khyber 1 and 2, ended up in the Achin district of Nangarhar province in the first place.
-In Afghanistan nothing is easy to plan be they military campaigns, infrastructure development projects, or a program to welcome former combatants.
+That is precisely how the Daesh, who were Pakistani Taliban trying to get away from the Pakistan Army operations Khyber 1 and 2, ended up in the Achin district of Nangarhar province in the first place.
+In Afghanistan, nothing is easy to plan, be it military campaigns, infrastructure development projects, or a program to welcome former combatants.
 Those types of plans do not survive contact when implemented.
-Afghans just don’t work that way but somehow, when left alone, they will reach a compromise all interested parties involved can live with.
+Afghans just don’t work that way, but somehow, when left alone, they will reach a compromise that all interested parties can live with.

-Plus there is this:
+Plus, there is this:

-Giving away land in Nangarhar Province is not something the government is in the position to do effectively.
-I imagine Kabul will want to spread non Afghan Daesh fighters out in marginal, thinly populated areas not near the most important border crossing (Torkham) in the country.
+The government is not in a position to effectively give away land in Nangarhar Province.
+I imagine Kabul will want to spread non-Afghan Daesh fighters out in marginal, thinly populated areas, not near the country’s most important border crossing (Torkham).
 But who knows?
 It will be interesting to see how this plays out.

-My prediction has been the Daesh in Nangarhar would be destroyed as soon as the Taliban (who have wiped them out once before as noted in this excellent post) were allowed to have at them.
-The Daesh (ISIS K) were never a real threat because the Afghan people are tired of dealing with radical Sunni orthodoxy and the militants who force it on them.
-They like to smoke cigarets, and occasioanlly they enjoy getting drunk too.
-Vat 69 Scotch (brewed in Rawalpindi, Pakistan) and Cossack Vodka (brewed in Quetta, Pakistan) are always available as are The Green Meanies (Heineken in the can).
-Alcohol is not used as a social lubricant in Central Asia and it is haram, (as well as illegal) which is why you don’t hear much about it but it’s there and no big deal to your average Afghan.
+My prediction has been that the Daesh in Nangarhar would be destroyed as soon as the Taliban (who have wiped them out once before, as noted in this excellent post) were allowed to have at them.
+The Daesh (ISIS K) was never a real threat because the Afghan people are tired of dealing with radical Sunni orthodoxy and the militants who force it on them.
+They like to smoke cigarettes, and occasionally they enjoy getting drunk too.
+Vat 69 Scotch (brewed in Rawalpindi, Pakistan) and Cossack Vodka (brewed in Quetta, Pakistan) are always available, as is The Green Meanies (Heineken in the can).
+Alcohol is not used as a social lubricant in Central Asia, and it is haram (as well as illegal), which is why you don’t hear much about it, but it’s there and no big deal to your average Afghan.

-Although I never felt the Daesh a legitimate threat to Afghanistan or the United States they have destabilized Nangarhar Province to the point that I’m getting panicked phone calls from Jalalabad City.
-Only once in the last seven years have I received a call from J-bad and that was about the death of my friend Hedayatullah Zaheer Khan (Zee).
-Zee had been killed in a Daesh bombing of a Eid Cricket Tournament he had organized.
-This time the call was about employment verification certificates and letters of support for the Special Immigrant Visa (SIV) applications of a half dozen former colleagues.
+Although I never felt the Daesh a legitimate threat to Afghanistan or the United States, they have destabilized Nangarhar Province to the point that I’m getting panicked phone calls from Jalalabad City.
+Only once in the last seven years have I received a call from J-bad, and that was about the death of my friend Hedayatullah Zaheer Khan (Zee).
+Zee had been killed in a Daesh bombing of an Eid Cricket Tournament he had organized.
+This time, the call was about employment verification certificates and letters of support for a half dozen former colleagues’ Special Immigrant Visa (SIV) applications.
 These requests are from Pashtuns who had intended to stay in Afghanistan for the duration.
 The rise of Daesh in the province has unnerved them (to put it mildly).

-I’m not too optimistic about the chances of my former colleagues getting SIV’s.
+I’m not too optimistic about the chances of my former colleagues getting SIVs.
 I’ve sent notarized statements verifying their employment with me and their faithful service implementing multiple aid projects in the province.
-I’m trying to get the corporate headquarters from the agencies I worked for the send verifications but they never even had records of local employees in Afghanistan.
-That seems to be dead end.
+I’m trying to get the corporate headquarters from the agencies I worked for to send verifications, but they never even had records of local employees in Afghanistan.
+That seems to be a dead end.

 To say I hope this news about Daesh is true would be an understatement.
-The prisoner swap is another indicator of progress at getting theTaliban and the government in Kabul to start talking.
-At some point the Trump administration is going to try for another deal and the next time around I believe the players understand they need to stick to the terms they agreed to with the President or he’ll drop the deal like a hot potato.
+The prisoner swap is another indicator of progress in getting the Taliban and the government in Kabul to start talking.
+At some point, the Trump administration is going to try for another deal, and the next time around, I believe the players understand they need to stick to the terms they agreed to with the President, or he’ll drop the deal like a hot potato.
 That’s as strong a negotiation position as we have seen in a long time.